Planning for a Northern Lights Vacation in Fairbanks—Top Tips & Clothing Recommendations

 Bottoms

-Though keeping your core warm is really important, you definitely need layers on your bottom half as well.
+Though keeping your core warm is really important, you need layers on your bottom half as well.
 At a minimum, you’ll want an underlayer and insulated snow pants.

-It’s a good idea to add a pair of sweat pants or even jeans for another layer as well.
+It’s a good idea to add a pair of sweatpants or even jeans for another layer as well.
 A nice, thick pair of fleecy sweatpants is a good bet.

 Under Layer